brendantang/elm-go-embed-example/README.md

 # elm-go-embed-example

-A "Hello, world!" example showing how to use `go embed` to bundle an Elm frontend as part of a Go binary.
+A "Hello, world!" example showing how to use [`go embed`](https://golang.org/pkg/embed/) to bundle an Elm frontend as part of a Go binary.

-Package [`embed`](https://golang.org/pkg/embed/) lets you direct the Go compiler to bundle up files as part of the compiled executable.

 It's common to build a web application with frontend assets and a Go backend, using the `//go:embed` directive to package the whole program up as a single executable.
 This example illustrates how to do just that, where the frontend assets are an [Elm](https://elm-lang.org) application.